-The rationale for this, according to the Minister's second reading speech to the previous bill, is that grandparent carers are less likely to be working and more likely to be retired.
+The rationale for this, according to the Minister's second reading speech, is that grandparent carers are less likely to be working and more likely to be retired.
 In other words, the payment is provided because there is a reduced expectation that grandparent carers should look for work or participate in the workforce.